The Bankrate promise

-“It’s always a good idea to review transactions and examine trends in spending habits,” says Katie Horton, CFP, CPA, founder of Texas-based Financial Cairn, says.
-“Spending shines a light on what priorities actually are, rather than what we say they are.
-While the pandemic has taken away the opportunity for us to spend on certain things, it could be a blessing if we use it as an opportunity to evaluate how much those things actually mean to us.”
+“It’s always a good idea to review transactions and examine trends in spending habits,” says Katie Horton, CFP, CPA, founder of Texas-based Financial Cairn.
+“Spending shines a light on what priorities actually are, rather than what we say they are.”

 Speaking of those killer travel deals, you can expect a tidal wave of incentives to inspire you to pack your bags.
 Your inbox — and all those lists for last-minute flight deals — is a route that might get you to spend on going places you otherwise would have skipped.
 Instead of waiting for those deals to arrive, start thinking about where you want to go and how much you are willing to pay to get there now.